Datalex: Accessibility for all

 Read More

-Datalex is delighted to announce that we have officially been named as one of Ireland's Best Workplaces in Tech in 2023 for a third year running, after a thorough and independent analysis conducted...
+Datalex is delighted to announce that we have officially been certified as a 'Great Place to Work' for the fourth year running, after a thorough and independent analysis conducted by the Great Place...

 Read More